honkit/honkit/docs/plugins/README.md

 ```

 You can also specify a specific version using: `"myPlugin@0.3.1"`.
 By default GitBook will resolve the latest version of the plugin compatbile with the current GitBook version.

-### legacy.gitbook.com

-Plugins are automatically installed on [legacy.gitbook.com](https://legacy.gitbook.com).
-Locally, run `gitbook install` to install and prepare all plugins for your books.

 ### Configuring plugins